mrmartineau/refined-prismic/readme.md

 - <kbd>UI</kbd> reduced padding within for items on the content edit page
 - <kbd>UI</kbd> increased button hit-target for rich-text features on content edit page
 - <kbd>UI</kbd> increased height for new/empty rich-text fields on the content edit page
 - <kbd>JS</kbd> collapsible slice areas on content edit page.
-Basic version implemented
+Basic version implemented.
+Disable this feature using this string: `collapse-slices`

 ## Upcoming features and fixes